 - Underage drinking

-Underage drinking is any alcohol used by those under age 21.
+Underage drinking is any alcohol used by those under the age of 21.

 - Pregnant drinking

 Pregnant drinking is any alcohol use by pregnant women.